sophn8/bday_wordclouds/TSwift/README.md

 ## A Holistic Look at Taylor Swift's Discography

-I decided that a sentiment analysis would be the most optimal method to research my question: has Taylor Swift become more angsty?
+I decided that a sentiment analysis would be the most optimal method to research my question: has Taylor Swift, in fact, become more angsty?

 [Merriam-Webster](https://www.merriam-webster.com/dictionary/angsty) defines "angsty" as "feeling, showing, or expressing anxiety, apprehension, or insecurity."
-I connotate "angst" as a negative sentiment.
+"Angst" as a negative sentiment.

-I use the `nrc` and `bing` lexicons to further understand Taylor Swift's lyrics as sentiments.
-The graphs are based on Taylor Swift's entire discography:
+I use the `nrc` and `bing` tidytext lexicons to further understand Taylor Swift's lyrics as sentiments.
+My analysis is a unigram analysis, meaning that my technique assesses each word indivdiually.
+The graphs below are based on Taylor Swift's entire discography as a whole:

  - Taylor Swift (2006)
  - Fearless (2008)